reloonfire/reloonfire/README.md

   - ROF is a an interpreted, dynamically-typed and simple language, developed in order to practice with different languages (i have tried to implement a version in C++ and GoLang).
 (Like the README says)
    - NoNameGame is a game (as the name implies), but it is a private project so shhh

-🌱 I’m currently learning Golang, Java, PHP
+🌱 I’m currently learning Golang, Java, PHP and C++

 📫 How to reach me:
     - [Twitter](https://twitter.com/reloonfireit)